sejnub/docker-rabbitmq/README.md

 # docker-rabbitmq (deprecated)

 __This repository is kept for historical reasons only.
 It is outdated.
-Use the official rabbitmq image from docker hub instead__
+Use the official rabbitmq image from docker hub instead!__

 This repository contains a **Dockerfile** for RabbitMQ on a Raspberry Pi based on [RabbitMQ](http://www.rabbitmq.com/)